lupalberto/neutral-atom-vm/.tracker/transport-and-rearrangement.md

 - Configuration families can be annotated as reachable/unreachable under a given transport model.
 - Documentation explains transport semantics in terms that match real neutral-atom rearrangement workflows.

+## Resolution
+- Added `transport_edges` and `move_limits` to `HardwareConfig` plus ISA helpers so the service can understand lattice moves.
+- The service validates transport paths and move budgets in `validate_transport_constraints`, and the profile serializer now emits the new fields for clients.
+- The validator derives slot data from available geometry when `site_ids` are missing to keep enforcement active.
+- Python bindings expose `TransportEdge`/`MoveLimits`, and regression tests cover rejected moves and per-atom budgets.